 Wainfleet All Saints is a historic port and market town situated five miles (8 kilometres) south-west of Skegness.

 Three-bedroom properties start at approximately £235,000, with the occasional bargain slipping in at a little less than this figure, but realistically there is often very little available at the bottom end of the market.

 Wainfleet railway station is on the Nottingham to Skegness Line.
 The journey time to Nottingham is around 2 hours.

 In 1811 several attempts were made to find coal in the area.
-After a great deal of investment and sinking a shaft over 1,000 feet deep, the project was abandoned due to the discovery of a mineral spring deep underground.
+After a great deal of investment, and the sinking of a 1,000 feet deep shaft, the project was abruptly halted due to the discovery of a mineral spring deep underground.
 The waters rapidly flooded the excavation, leaving the miners no choice but to abandon the project.
 After the initial disappointment, it occurred to local entrepreneurs that the spring itself might be of value.
 The water was duly analysed, and found to contain beneficial minerals.
 A well was sunk at great expense, and a spa was established with hotels and other accommodation soon being built to accommodate visitors.
 Today Woodhall Spa still retains some of its Victorian grandeur, but it has also seen some smart, new housing development, and it is considered to be one of Lincolnshire's most desirable property hotspots.